Gabriel lives with her family on the Island of Madeira where a warm climate provides the perfect environment to enjoy the outdoor life.

 The forrest floors are rich in soils and home to numerous evergreens.
 Ferns and Ruscus to name but two.
 The higher lands of this Isle are nothing short of remarkable.

-Beautiful displays of colour line the roads and small parks surrounding the City and small towns.
-The motorways and roundabouts are like artist pallets.
-Loving put together by the city gardeners.
+Beautiful displays of colour line the roads and small parks surrounding the city of Funchal and the bigger towns.
+The motorways and roundabouts are artistic pallets adorned with bright tones.

 The daily Farmers Market is a buzz of excitement with the flower venders selling their freshly picked ware.
 Beautiful Flamingos, Orchids, Daisy spray and Gerberas, Bird of paradise, Lilies, Roses, Magnolias, Slipperwort, Sapateiras and an abundance of different sun flowers plus many more exotic species.